Something for Everyone!

 |Maple syrup fits today’s food interests

-In just the past few years the Food Network television program Great American Festivals has featured the Vermont Maple Festival.
+The Food Network television program All American Festivals has features the Vermont Maple Festival.

 Public Television has included the Festival in their